sahin-oglu/cex/README.md

 A role-based backend system that simulates controlled financial operations by combining traditional banking workflows with crypto asset management.
 CEX stands for Centralized Exchange.

-This is my showcase project while I look for a backend job — built to demonstrate what I know, and honestly, to learn more of it along the way.
+This is my showcase project while I look for a backend job.
+Built to demonstrate what I know, and honestly, to learn more of it along the way.

 ## Table of Contents